FabianSieper/countDots/README.md

 - s1: The minimal dot size.
 If a dot's area is smaller than `s1`, it won't be detected.
 - s2: The maximal dot size.
 If a dot is between `s1` and `s2`, the dots are detected.
 If they are bigger than `s2`, they arent detected as single dots.
 - s3: The maximal area a collection of dots can have.
 If an area is bigger than `s2`, the area might represent multiple dots, laying near each other.
 If the area is bigger than `s2` and also _smaller_ than `s3`, the size of the area is divided by the maximal dot size `s2`.
 By doing so, a approximate amount of dots in this area can be calculated.

+### Change the color of interest
+By default only dots with the color 'blue' are minded.
+To change the color range, you can simply modify the values in the file `colorRange.json`.
+The color values are set in the hsv-color space.